-I went for walks on the beach in the mornings and left my footprints in the freshly groomed sand.
+I went for walks on the beach in the mornings and left my footprints on the freshly groomed sand.

-On one walk, I noticed the music being played went from Guns ‘n Roses to reggaeton to electronica.
+On one walk, I noticed the music played went from Guns ‘n Roses to reggaeton to electronica.

 The vacationers were in a generally upbeat mood.
-It was the largest concentration of people I'd been around since 2019, and I felt comfortable and safe (both being outside as well as fully vaccinated).
+It was the largest concentration of people I'd been around since 2019, and I felt comfortable and safe (both being outside and fully vaccinated).

-Each evening, I made sure to watch the sunset, first from the beach and the next night from my balcony at the Wyndham.
+I watched the sunset each evening, first from the beach and the next night from my balcony at the Wyndham.

 As fair-skinned as I am, I can better enjoy beaches in the early mornings and late afternoons when the risk of burning is lower.

 Anyone who walks along Clearwater Beach will see and eventually run into Pier 60.

 This wooden pier offers visitors the chance to get another perspective on the beach.

-Fishing with the best baitcasting reels from the pier is allowed, and there was plenty of people fishing when I walked out on it.
+Fishing with the best baitcasting reels from the pier is allowed, and plenty of people were fishing when I walked out on it.

 There's a $2 charge if you want to walk to the far end of the pier, which I recommend.
 If you're lucky, you may spot some dolphins!